 Thesis: This should demonstrate scholarly research and writing in art history, should be based on independent study and analysis, and should represent the equivalent of 4-6 credit hours.
 In most cases, the master’s thesis is the equivalent of a 40-50 page paper, exclusive of endnotes, bibliography, and illustrations.

-The M.A.
-Thesis is submitted to the Graduate School in the electronic form specified by the Graduate School, in accordance with the Graduate School’s deadlines.
+- The M.A.
+Thesis is submitted to the Graduate School in the electronic form specified by the Graduate School, in accordance with the Graduate School’s deadlines (Electronic Thesis Information).
 Prior to submission, an appointment with a Graduate School advisor must be made to ensure that all the formal requirements are met.
 A hard copy of the signature page, complete with the Thesis Committee members’ signatures, is submitted to, and remains in, the Graduate School.

 Language Requirement: The candidate for the M.A. degree in Art History is required to demonstrate an adequate reading knowledge of French, German, or another appropriate language by having previously and satisfactorily completed coursework equal to three progressive semesters at the college level or above, or by passing an approved language examination by the end of the first year.
 Demonstrated reading competency in a foreign language is required by the end of the first year of coursework to advance to the comprehensive examinations given in the second year.
 Students must arrange a reading exam with one of the art history faculty on an individual basis.

 Guidelines for Comprehensive Examinations